Prelog Chow groups of self-products of degenerations of cubic threefolds: Introduction

 \begin{definition} Let $V$ be a variety over $\C$. $V$ is said to be \begin{itemize} \item \emph{rational} if it is birational to a projective space $\P^{n}$, \item \emph{stably rational} if $V\times\P^{m}$ is rational for some $m\geq0$, \item \emph{unirational} if there is a dominant rational morphism $\P^{n}\DashedArrow V$ for some $n\geq0$. \end{itemize} \end{definition}

 Note that $(\rm{rational}) \Rightarrow (\rm{stably \, \, rational}) \Rightarrow (\rm{unirational})$.
-Outside of dimension 3 (cf.\ \cite{B-CT-S-S85}), there is no known invariant that separates rational varieties from strictly stably rational ones.
-There is however a powerful method due to Voisin \cite{Voi15} that can be employed to show that a rationally connected variety $V$ is not stably rational (i.e.\ is stably irrational).
-It proceeds by showing that a suitable degeneration of $V$ (after possibly a resolution) does not admit a decomposition of the diagonal.
-This method has found wide applicability such as in the work of Colliot-Th\'{e}l\`{e}ne/Pirutka \cite{CT-P16}, Totaro \cite{To16}, Schreieder \cite{Schrei19-1,Schrei19-2} and others.
-Let us just mention the result in \cite{Schrei19-2} showing that for $n\geq 3$, a very general hypersurface of degree $d \geq \left\lceil \log_2 n \right\rceil +2$ in $\P^{n+1}_k$ is not stably rational over the algebraic closure of $k$.
-Here $k$ is an uncountable field of characteristic not 2.
+The only known method to separate rational varieties from strictly stably rational ones is the one given in \cite{B-CT-S-S85}.
+There is however a powerful method principally developed by Voisin \cite{Voi15} and Colliot-Th\'{e}l\`{e}ne/Pirutka \cite{CT-P16} that can be employed to show that a rationally connected variety $V$ is not stably rational (i.e.\ is stably irrational).
+This makes use of the following notion.

-How sharp the bounds are remains completely open, even in low dimensions.
-It is possible that they are constant: